 Are the Lessons Private or Group?

 You'll make the best progress with private one-on-one lessons and coaching.
-These private lessons can be in-person or with the Internet via video services like Skype, Zoom or a correspondence lesson program.
-Unless you a total beginner and merely looking for an overview or just shopping stay away from group lessons.
+These private lessons can be in-person or with the Internet via video services like Skype, Zoom, or a correspondence lesson program using email.
+Unless you're a total beginner and merely looking for an overview or just shopping, stay away from group lessons.

 What Styles of Music Does a Teacher Teach?

 Be sure to ask this question before a prospective teacher asks what styles of music you would like to play.

 When I first meet a prospective student, I tell them their lessons, customized one-on-one lessons, are based on their goals and experience.
-It includes a core foundation of the principles of music that all musicians for any instrument get and builds on that foundation depending on their short and long term goals.
+It includes a core foundation of the principles of music that all musicians for any instrument get and builds on that foundation depending on their short and long-term goals.
 It includes work on the technical issues inherent with actually getting the instrument to sound good consistently.
 For guitar and ukulele students, it's getting the hands to cooperate and consistently perform what is required.
-You are looking for low maintenance technique that you can call on at any time to get your music out.
+You are looking for an efficient, low maintenance technique that you can call on at any time to get your desired musical results.

 Jazz and classical music are areas where a dedicated teacher specializing in that genre is most beneficial.
 Naturally, there are fewer specialists in these styles.
 A good jazz guitar teacher should be able to help you with the non-technical aspect of your study on the ukulele.
 An excellent classical guitar teacher can help with the technical, traditional Classical fingerstyle part of ukulele.

 Note: — You don't have to study with only one teacher at a time.
 A good teacher would not be offended if you studied with other teachers at the same time.